bwapi/bwapi/CONTRIBUTING.md

  - Use explicit enum types (preferably enum class) instead of ints.
  - Use in-class member initialization.
  - Use the keywords default, delete, override, final, etc.

+# Changing the API
+## Adding a Virtual Function
+  1. Add it after all other virtual functions.
+  2. Label it with Doxygen `@since` tag, indicating the version it was introduced.

+Note: Virtual functions are implementation defined, but Visual Studio appears to maintain some consistency regarding the use of virtual functions.
+Adding a new function to the end will maintain some backwards compatibility.

+## Renaming a Function
+  1. Rename the function.
+  2. Create a non-virtual function with the old name that calls the new function.
+  3. Label it with Doxygen `@deprecated` tag and refer to the new function.
+  4. Optionally add a compiler deprecation warning (until we move to VS 2015).
+  5. Remove it after the next 2 minor versions or next major version, whichever comes first.

+## Deprecating a Function
+  1. Label it with Doxygen `@deprecated` tag.
+  2. Provide reason for the deprecation and alternatives if applicable.
+  3. Optionally add a compiler deprecation warning (until we move to VS 2015).
+  4. Remove it after the next 2 minor versions or next major version, whichever comes first.